cyb0rg71/Bug-Hunting-Cheatsheet/xss.md

 ---

-## Reflected XSS Into a Template Literal with Unicode Escaped
+## Reflected XSS Into a Backticks Template Literal with Unicode Escaped

 If the application use unicode escape and use backticks, you can use this payload.
 ```javascript